Data Centers in Parma

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): There are no public internet exchanges within Parma.
-Peering is typically handled privately or routed through Milan's primary IXP, MIX (Milan Internet eXchange), to connect with national and international networks.
+Internet Exchange Points (IXPs) There are no public Internet Exchange Points located directly in Parma.
+Peering is typically handled privately or routed through the Milan Internet eXchange (MIX), Italy's primary peering hub.

-Bare Metal: Bare metal server options are available in the region, often provisioned from providers with a presence in nearby Milan.
-Services from providers like OVHcloud and Leasebew can serve Parma with minimal latency.
+Bare Metal Bare metal server options are available in the region, often provisioned from nearby Milan.
+Providers like OVHcloud and IONOS can service workloads requiring dedicated physical hardware.

 Power Analysis

-Power Grid Reliability: Italy's national power grid is reliable, particularly in the industrialized north.
-Data centers in the region are supported by well-engineered infrastructure, with facilities typically offering multi-substation support and redundant power feeds to ensure high levels of uptime.
+Power Grid Reliability The power grid in Northern Italy is reliable and well-maintained, supporting critical business operations.
+Data centers in the region are supplied by redundant power feeds from diverse substations to ensure high levels of uptime.

 Market Access, Business & Tax Climate